 The writing and passion has also allowed me to do many public speaking engagements, in particular for local groups including the Association of Public Service Excellence, University of Leicester, several Garden Trusts, Women's Institutes, Luton Museums, Watford Museum, U3A, Civic Societies, Local History Societies, Church groups etc... in fact anyone who wants to listen.
-I am now an accredited lecturer for the Arts Society too which I am very excited about and lecture across the UK.
+I am now an accredited lecturer for the Arts Society too, which I am very excited about and now lecture across the UK.

 Of course this website tells you a lot more about much of this but feel free to contact me about absolutely any of this.